stackwork/stackwork.github.io/usage/build-publish/index.md

 - tagImage
 - pushImage

-These tasks are logically dependent, so `gradle pushImage` will run all three.
-See the [reference](/reference/tasks/) for the task details.
+These tasks are respectively dependent, so `gradle pushImage` will run all three.
+See the [reference](/reference/gradle-tasks/) for the task details.

 The `imageName` will be tagged with the `version`.
 Our own practice is to use the [nebula release plugin](https://github.com/nebula-plugins/nebula-release-plugin) to generate the version automatically.